-The idea here isn't to make sure your work is marketable-- it's to make sure that what you've written is what you want
+The idea here isn’t to make sure your work is marketable– it’s to make sure that what you’ve written is what you want to have written.

 Your ego would rather gnaw off its leg than be trapped by failure, so if you convince it that you need to edit to succeed at achieving your specific (and now very clear) vision for your result, it will let you cut the work.

 3. Use The Number